marsdrums/test-tutorial/visual-quality/index.md

 As everything in computer graphics, many variations of the original algorithm have been created.
 To name a few: percentage-close filtering (PCF), variance shadow maps (VSM), cascaded shadow maps (CSM).
 For those of you who are into shader programming, i invite you to experiment with different shadow mapping techniques.
 If you need to access the shadow map captured by {jit.gl.light} for custom shadow mapping implementations, check out the patch 'lights.shadow.map.texture.maxpat'.

-# Antialiasing
+# Anti-aliasing

-Imagine looking at a digital image or playing a video game where the edges of objects aren’t smooth but appear jagged, like tiny staircases.
-This is a common problem called aliasing in computer graphics, where visuals don’t look as smooth or realistic as we’d like because the computer struggles to represent fine details at a limited resolution.
-Let's break down what aliasing means, why it happens, and how we fix it.
+Imagine looking at a digital image where the edges of objects aren’t smooth but appear jagged, like tiny staircases.
+This is a common problem called aliasing, where visuals don’t look as smooth or realistic as we’d like because the computer struggles to represent fine details at a limited resolution.
+Let's break down what aliasing means, why it happens, and how to fix it in Jitter.

 Aliasing happens when complex images or detailed patterns are represented at a lower resolution than needed.
 Picture trying to draw a smooth curve using only square blocks—no matter how carefully you place them, you’ll end up with a blocky, stepped edge instead of a perfect curve.
-This is essentially what happens when a computer tries to display high-resolution graphics with too few pixels.
+Aliasing arises when a continuous signal (e.g., an image or sound wave) is sampled at an insufficient rate, violating the Nyquist-Shannon sampling theorem.
+In computer graphics, this means that when an image or 3D model is rendered at a resolution that cannot fully capture its detail, the representation suffers from noticeable artifacts.

+To minimize aliasing, a variety of different techniques have been developed.
+Such techniques go under the umbrella term of ***anti-aliasing***.
+In Jitter there are 3 methods we can use to reduce aliasing issues.

+## Full Scene Anti-Aliasing (FSAA)

+## MXAA (MXAA)

+## Temporal Anti-Aliasing (TAA)

 # Lighting setup